code-423n4/2021-12-vader/README.md

 As xVADER token is mintable, the GovernorAlpha contract makes use of the snapshotted total supply of xVADER at the time of proposal creation to determine a proposal’s outcome.

 VaderBond is a modification of Olympus DAO / Pro contracts.

+## Scope

+The audit should be focused on the LBTwap implementation under `contracts/lbt`, the USDV implementation under `contracts/token` and the functionality related in the AMM.

+- LBTwap
+- USDV
+- AMM core